casdoor/casdoor-website/docs/invitation/overview.md

 - `Default code`: Used to populate the default invitation code in the invitation link.
 For randomly generated invitation codes, the default code is the same as the invitation code.
 For code in regular expression form, you need to fill in the default code by yourself that matches the regular expression rule in the code
 - `Quota`: Maximum number of times an invitation code can be used
 - `Used count`: Number of times the invitation code has been used
 - `Application`: Allow applications that use this invitation code.
-Selecting `ALL` makes it available to all apps under the organization
+Selecting `ALL` makes it available to all apps under the organization.
+For [shared applications](/docs/application/shared-application), the invitation system automatically handles organization-specific links
 - `Username`: Specific username required when registering with this invitation
 - `Email`: Specific email required when registering with this invitation
 - `Phone`: Specific phone required when registering with this invitation